vsrinivas/fuchsia/examples/HOWTO_FLUTTER.md

 # Flutter Module Development

-This directory demonstrates how you modules with Dart and Flutter.
+This directory demonstrates how you create modules with Dart and Flutter.
 At the moment this document assumes that every module gets built as part of the core fuchsia build and included in the bootfs.

-# Examples Modules
+# Example Modules

-## Hello World Example
+## Hello World

 (located in `hello_world_flutter/`)